jprochazka/adsb-receiver/README.md

 # The ADS-B Receiver Project :airplane:

-This repository contains a set of bash scripts and files which can be used to setup an ADS-B receiver on a clean installation of a Debian derived operating system.
+This repository contains a set of scripts and files which can be used to setup an ADS-B receiver on a clean installation of a Debian derived operating system.
 The scripts are executed in order by the main install script depending on the installation options choosen by the user.